functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

 The right-hand side of the `RProduct` case instantiates the type parameter to `(A, B)`, which mixes the concrete tuple type with the generic types `A` and `B`

 There are a few tricks to using indexed data that are essential in Scala 2, and can sometimes be useful in Scala 3.
-Take the following Scala 2 code.
+Take the following translation of the probability monad into Scala 2.
 (I've placed a `using` directive in this code, so if you paste it into a file and run it with the Scala CLI it will use the latest version of Scala 2.13.)

 ```scala mdoc:reset:silent
 //> using scala 2.13